 The problem in most schools is that NHS Test and Trace are not calling the shots, and the school often takes the decision as to which pupils need to self-isolate.
 Furthermore, this guidance does not acknowledge that parents will be unlikely to avoid contact with young children, which raises the question as to whether they should be self-isolating also.

 The government’s guidance is clearer on what to do if a child is showing symptoms of COVID-19 at school.
-Emergency guidelines published by the Department for Education state that if anyone in a school becomes symptomatic (continuous cough, high temperature, changes to taste or smell), they must be sent home immediately, self-isolate for at least 10 days, and seek a COVID-19 test.
+Emergency guidelines published by the Department for Education state that if anyone in a school becomes symptomatic (continuous cough, high temperature, changes to taste or smell), they must be sent home immediately to self-isolate and seek a COVID-19 test.